The problem to be solved

 The Senegal River Delta is situated on the border between Senegal and Mauritaniain a sparsely populated wetland area between Saint Louis and Richard Toll.
 It is one of the most important wintering areas for migratory waterbirds from the temperate and Arctic zones of Europe, but it is also important for intra-African migrants.

-The Arctic coastal tundra (see information about Arctic wetlands) in the Nenets Autonomous Okrug in Northwest Russia borders the Barents and KaraSeas (see picture on the left).
+The Arctic coastal tundra (see information about Arctic wetlands) in the Nenets Autonomous Okrug in Northwest Russia borders the Barents and KaraSeas (see picture on the right).
 It is among the most valuable areas for Arctic fauna including seabirds, waterfowl, waders and marine mammals.
 The area is sparsely populated and the traditional area of the Nenets people.
 The development of oil and gas fields is leading to rapid industrialisation of this formerly undeveloped region.

 What we do